jeffmeloy/py2dataset/README.md

 - `--model_config_pathname` (str, optional): Path to the model configuration file.
 If not provided, defaults defined in 'get_py2dataset_params.py' will be used.
 - `--use_llm` (bool, optional): Use a Large Language Model for generating JSON answers.
 Defaults to False.
 - `--quiet` (bool, optional): Limit logging output.
 If provided, only warnings and errors will be logged.
 Defaults to False.
+- `--single_process` (bool, optional): If provided, only a single process will be used to process Python files.
+Defaults to False.

 ## Questions for datasets